Odenville Formation

 The Odenville Limestone is a geologic formation in Alabama.
 It preserves fossils dating from the early Ordovician Period.

 As first described by geologist Charles Butts in a 1926 report on Alabama’s geology, the Odenville consisted of “impure argillaceous and siliceous dark fine-grained cherty limestone,” about fifty feet in thickness.

 Butts’ original type exposure could not be located by subsequent mappers, so the Odenville nomenclature was dropped and the formation was considered a locally-occurring facies of the underlying Newala Limestone.

 Keith Roberson in 1988, and Ed Osborne in 1992, demonstrated the Odenville is indeed a distinctive, mappable lithologic unit, and the term was restored to the Ordovician nomenclature used by the Geological Survey of Alabama in the Appalachian fold-and-thrust belt.

 As defined today, the Odenville Limestone is described as a dark gray, primarily dolomitic, stylonodular limestone whose fossil assemblage includes brachiopods and sponges.
 It is the uppermost member of the Knox Group, a related suite of carbonate rocks deposited at the end of the Cambrian and beginning of the Ordovician.

+The Odenville Limestone occupies a narrow outcrop belt within the Cahaba Valley.
+Its extent along strike reaches from the overlap of Coastal Plain sediments in northwestern Chilton County to a point just northeast of its type locality, where it appears to pinch out in central St. Clair County.
+The formation does not crop out among Ordovician units exposed in the Coosa Deformed Belt.
+The Odenville may be present among Knox Group units in the Coosa Valley, but lack of exposures and intense weathering have precluded definitive identification of the Odenville in Knox-underlain areas between Pell City and Talladega.